streamnative/examples/cloud/README.md

 - `privateKey`
 - `clientId`

-For the OAuth2 `type` field, currently we only support `client_credentials`.
+For the OAuth2 `type` field, currently you only support `client_credentials`.
 So the value of the current type field is `client_credentials`

-For the `privateKey` field, what we need to get the path of a private key data file.
+For the `privateKey` field, you need to get the path of a private key data file.
 The following example shows how to get this file:

 ```shell script
 $ snctl auth export-service-account [NAME] [flags]